 The sales revenue per available room in Lapland has increased.
 Last year, a room in Lapland brought more sales than a room in Finland on average and, when it comes to individual destinations, Rovaniemi is already reaching the figures of the Helsinki metropolitan area.
 Improved accessibility is also a good message for investors, both international travel and air travel have nearly doubled within the last ten years.

 Operators in Lapland are investing all the time themselves, but a big step forward requires external funding.
 Different kinds of financing models and investors are needed: both private investors inspired by tourism in Lapland and larger venture capitalists.
 Even though money talks, it is not the only thing that matters.
 Lapland needs investors and operators who believe that growth goals and responsible operations go hand in hand.

 Lapland’s tourist appeal withstands international comparison, but no large international hotel or resort chains have yet set up here.
 Is the pull of Lapland’s tourism industry already big enough to land a major international brand?
 Even one big global player would bring in a new customer base, network and credibility to Lapland as an investment environment.

 In international comparison, the appeal stemming from Lapland’s exoticism would be sufficient; now it needs to be transformed into a more scalable investment entity.
 Having international brands would help. #businesslaplandchat

-The coronavirus outbreak has slammed the brakes on the development of tourism, and the impact is impossible to assess accurately.
+The impacts of the coronavirus outbreak are impossible to assess accurately at the moment.
 However, the attraction of Lapland has not vanished; it will endure.
 We believe that tourism in Lapland will recover quickly when the time comes.